 Get involved across campus

 - College is more than just coursework.
 Even if you are physically off-campus, there are activities and organizations to help keep you connected.
 The Office of Student Engagement is a good place to start

 Student Success Center

-Even during renovations, our team at the Beneficial-Hodson Library can help you find books and articles, figure out how to cite your sources, and lots more.
+Even during renovations, our team at the Beneficial-Hodson Library and Learning Commons can help you find books and articles, figure out how to cite your sources, and lots more.
 The Ask a Librarian page can help you connect via text, phone, and live online chat, and see tips for accessing library resources remotely.